Knofbath/kc-vita-translation/README_mith.txt

 - to add translated images the *.tex files in kc_original_unpack will need to be converted to PNG with UnityTexTool. when put in the right directory the patch builder will pick them up on its own
-- to add translations of binary and csharp it will be necessary to locate the exact strings in the binary and add them to the *.pm files

 - # perl _build_translation_patch.pl